 Finally, this is what “Self Reflected” looks like illuminated in white light;

-I hope you get a chance to experience the Dunn & Edwards Self Reflected installation in person and even if you don’t, take a moment to reflect on how exquisite the biology that gives us consciousness, emotion, creativity and individuality.
-And remember what Grace said, “Feed your head“.
+I hope you get a chance to experience the Dunn & Edwards Self Reflected installation in person and even if you don’t, take a moment to reflect on the exquisite biology that gives us consciousness, emotion, creativity and individuality.
+And remember what Grace Slick said, “Feed your head“.